 The information on this page is intended as a guideline only.
 Applicants should always refer to the most recent Montana Code Annotated prior to applying for licenses for specific terms, details and requirements.

-The person files Montana state income tax returns as a resident if required to file;
+file Montana state income tax returns as a resident, if you are required to file.

 Montana offers three general hunting packages to nonresidents through a random drawing:

 General Elk Combination

 Landowner Sponsored Deer License